 Joe enjoys sampling the many restaurants Philadelphia has to offer, cooking, spending time with family and friends in the area, and being an avid fan of the Philadelphia Flyers.

 Ashley is a native of Virginia, and attended Longwood University.
 Ashley graduated with a Bachelor of Arts in 2008 with a concentration in Communication Studies.
 She worked full time for two years in administrative roles but realized that her passion was higher education and was accepted into the College Student Personnel Administration graduate program at James Madison University.
 After a summer intern opportunity at Drexel, Ashley fell in love with Philadelphia and the university.
 She is excited to be back and even more excited to be working in the Residential Living Office and living in Calhoun Hall.

 Ashley loves walking around the city with her dog Doug.
 She loves trying new restaurants and most recently is dedicated to find the best places to watch her favorite Washington, DC sports teams.

 Jenna C. Perez, MSW, LSW

-Jenna Perez is a new addition to Drexel’s Office of Residential Living.
+Jenna Perez joined the Residential Living Office in the summer of 2013.
 She received her Masters of Social Work degree from Rutgers University in New Brunswick, NJ.
 During her time at Rutgers University she worked for the Department of Residence Life as an Assistant Residence Life Coordinator for upper-class students in an apartment setting.